florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 ## 4.1 Show advanced
 ---
 To get the most out of the it is recommended to show the advanced customization options.
-To enable the advanced settings simply check the '*show advanced*' checkbox below the e-mail template name.
-There is no need to refresh the page after checking this option as the settings will simply show themselves.
+To enable the advancedproperties simply check the '*show advanced*' checkbox below the e-mail template name.
+There is no need to refresh the page after checking this option as theproperties will simply show themselves.
 <img src=".Active Email Editior EN media/ShowAdvancedCheckbox.png">

-## 4.2 Selecting or searching settings
+## 4.2 Selecting or searching properties
 ---
-Being shown all the e-mail customization settings might be a bit overwhelming, to make this a bit easier we'll select the settings based on the part of the e-mail we are editing.
+Being shown all the e-mail customizationproperties might be a bit overwhelming, to make this a bit easier we'll select theproperties based on the part of the e-mail we are editing.
 In the next part we will be editing the header so let's select the header section properties.
 To do this simply click (left mouse button) on the '*section filter*' drop down and click on the section you are going to edit.

 <img src=".Active Email Editior EN media/SectionFilter.png">